Tensor–hom adjunction

-In mathematics, the tensor-hom adjunction is that the tensor product $- \otimes X$ and hom-functor $\operatorname{Hom}(X,-)$ form an adjoint pair:
+In mathematics, the tensor-hom adjunction is the statement that the tensor product $- \otimes X$ and hom-functor $\operatorname{Hom}(X,-)$ form an adjoint pair:

 This is made more precise below.
 The order of terms in the phrase "tensor-hom adjunction" reflects their relationship: tensor is the left adjoint, while hom is the right adjoint.

 General statement

 Say R and S are (possibly noncommutative) rings, and consider the right module categories (an analogous statement holds for left modules):